saucelabs/sample-app-mobile/docs/AUTOMATION.md

 We try to use the text labels from the `en.json` as much as possible so we can easily link a change in the translation to a change in the selector without breaking the automation.

-## Running tests
+## Running tests on a local machine
-> Because local automation will be ran against a build connected with a packager adjusting code during test execution is not wise.
+> Because local automation will be ran against a build connected with the packager/metro builder, adjusting code during test execution is not wise.
 It will reflect immediately in the app which may cause breaking the tests.

-> Android and iOS tests can't be run in parallel on a local machine
+> Android and iOS tests can't be run in parallel on a local machine with this setup, you need to create a local grid to be able to do that.

 To run a complete testset use the following commands